Vietnam.vn - Nền tảng quảng bá Việt Nam

 There is still much potential to expand exports to the EU market.

-What opportunities for business?
+What opportunities are there for businesses?

 Source link